seanwiseman/coar-notify-micro-inbox-slack-relay/README.md

 ## Setting up Slack

 - Create a new App in Slack https://api.slack.com/apps/
-- Add a chat:write permission
+- Add a chat:write bot token scope
 - Add OAuth token for your workspace
 - Add the token to your environment variables
 - In Slack create your target channel if required